Find more staff

 About me

-Laura is a social and cultural historian, with a particular interest in the histories of youth and youth culture, and young people's experiences of urban and rural environments.
+I am a social and cultural historian of modern Britain, with a particular interest in the histories of young people and youth culture; family history, public & community history, and oral history; and histories of women, sexuality and gender relations.

-Laura has published on urban poverty and the attempts made by reformers to understand and 'map' the slums of the Victorian and Edwardian city, and institutional attempts to informally police young women's behaviour in public.
-Her latest article for Rural History looks at memories of growing up in the countryside in the early twentieth century, as recalled in memoirs and oral history interviews.
-Laura is currently revising her doctoral research for publication as her first monograph.
+Elsewhere, I have published on urban poverty and the slums of the Victorian and Edwardian city, institutional attempts to informally police young women's behaviour in public, and memories of growing up in the countryside in the early twentieth century.

 Area of expertise